Smithsonian Student Travel | Belize | NEW

 Snorkel along some of the world’s most impressive reefs with conservationists

 This itinerary represents our plan for the program.
 However, we may implement changes if we identify opportunities to improve the experience, to take advantage of unexpected events, or to accommodate local schedule changes.
+Please also note that the July 14 departure follows a reverse itinerary order.

 Lamanai • 3 days • Acclimate to Belize and get to know your travel companions while you stay next door to a Mayan archeological site nestled on the bed of a river brimming with diverse wildlife.
 Split into small groups and explore the river at night with a wildlife guide searching for nocturnal animals.
 Tour an ancient Mayan village with local guides who have personal ties to the region and its history.
-Spend time swimming in the river off the dock of the outpost or embark on a birdwatching walk with one of the many experienced guides.
+Spend your down time swimming in the river off the dock of the outpost or embark on a birdwatching walk with one of the many experienced guides.
 Learn to make tortillas with local people at a women’s co-op in the neighboring village of Indian Church.

 San Ignacio • 5 days • The adventure continues in the lush, rolling hills and refreshing waterways of the Macal River.
 Day trip into the Mountain Pine Ridge, a forest reserve covering over 100,000 acres.
 Search for the national animal, the tapir, as you hike with guides along gorgeous rivers, swim in refreshing pools, and view waterfalls.
 Explore caves cut into the limestone rock and observe Maya artifacts left behind from ancient rituals.
 Climb the steps of temples at the ancient Mayan city of Caracol, still one of the highest man-made structures in Belize.